The

 gtk:signal-list-item-factory object is a

-gtk:list-item-factory object that emits signals to to manage
+gtk:list-item-factory object that emits signals to manage list

 Signals are emitted for every list item in the same order:

-multiple times again to bind the list item for use with new items.
-By
+times again to bind the list item for use with new items.
+By reusing list

-reusing list items, potentially costly setup can be avoided.
-However, it
+items, potentially costly setup can be avoided.
+However, it means code

 Note that during the signal emissions, changing properties on the list items